During SQL Server dSource snapsync operation the following error occurs:

 The source database's recovery fork GUID can change because source database underwent a full restore that results in a change to its recovery path.
 This is similar to when an Oracle database incarnation id changes.
 In the SQL Server instance situation, the source database now requires new backups to remain consistent.

 When this occurs, the current timeflow of the dSource has essentially stopped, and no more backups can be applied to it during SnapSync.
 A new timeflow must be created and currently this process must be performed manually.
+Prior to the release of Delphix 184.108.40.206, a two part procedure must be followed.

 - If the dSource has dependents (virtual databases (VDBs)) actively used, you'll need to keep the old timeflow until such a time as the dependents can be refreshed off the newly created timeflow.